 Our Sheesham long and round catchers are inexpensive and generally come in enforced multiples of 10 or 12.
 Resin burners tend to be sold as singles or in much smaller enforced quantities.
 As with most of our ranges, we don’t ask customers to buy huge quantities so they can get a good variety.

 Do I need to Issue any Safety Guidelines when I sell incense holders and burners?

 There are no legal obligations to issue safety guidelines.
-Like all products which are burnt care does need to be taken when using the product.
+Like all products that are used for burning incense or candles, care does need to be taken when using the product.
 We’ve put together some basic safety guidelines which you can recommend to customers if you like.

 What are incense burners used for?